ZyannahMallick/workshop/FinalProject.md

 ## Human settlements, roadways, and health care facilities

 While I focused on Syria as a whole in the begining of my analysis, I looked at Tartus, a district in the Tartus governate, for a more in-depth analysis later on in the semester.
 Tartus has a population of around 280,000 and contains a major port city, also named Tartus.
-Tartus city is also home to a Russian Naval Base.
+Tartus city has a population of 115,000 and is home to a Russian Naval Base.

 ![](Tartus_hcf_and_roads.png)